-Resources for the DPD Program include William T. Young and Medical Center libraries, computer labs throughout campus, Food Systems labs, and smart classrooms in Erikson Hall and Funkhouser Building.
+Resources for the DPD Program include William T. Young and Medical Center libraries, computer labs and technology support throughout campus, Food Systems labs, and smart classrooms in Erikson Hall and Funkhouser Building.
+The Office for Student Success has several services and units providing support to the academics and well-being of students: https://studentsuccess.uky.edu/.
+Additional resources are listed below: